ashoka1234/mt/README.md

 -------
 The frontend functionality is coded in `frontend\main.html` using `HTML, javascript` and `AngularJS`.

-The backend functionality is coded in the server javascript file `movie_trailer_server.js` located in the project directory and a `NodeJS` module `backend\movie_titles.js`.
+The backend functionality is coded in the `NodeJS` server javascript file `movie_trailer_server.js` located in the project directory and a `NodeJS` module `backend\movie_titles.js`.
 The backend uses `NodeJS` and `MongoDB` for database storage.

-The image assets are located in `images` project directory.
+The image assets are located in `images` project subdirectory.

 Run